Lionfish in the Atlantic and Caribbean

 Lionfishes are easily recognizable by their bars (vertical lines), tall dorsal fin spines, and enormous pectoral fins.
 Lionfishes belong to the family (biological classification) Scorpaenidae, a well-known family consisting of the scorpionfishes and the rockfishes.
 Collectively, the lionfishes (or firefishes) consist of five genera (singular: genus) and are all allocated to the subfamily Pteroinae (one of ten subfamilies in Scorpaenidae).

-The most well-known genera in the marine aquarium hobby are Pterois and Dendrochirus, although Parapterois does enter the hobby on occasion (Rhyne et al., 2015).
-The bulk of the trade consists of two species: the red lionfish (Pterois volitans) and Miles’ firefish (Pterois miles).
+The most well-known genera in the marine aquarium hobby are Pterois and Dendrochirus, although Parapterois does enter the hobby on occasion (Rhyne et al., 2015; Lyons et al. 2019).
+The bulk of the trade consists of two species: the red lionfish (Pterois volitans) and Devil firefish (Pterois miles).
 These two species are also the two species that are now invasive in the Atlantic and Caribbean.

-There are 10 known species in the genus Pterois and five in the genus Dendrochirus.
-Studies using DNA have shown that the Pterois and Dendrochirus genera are very closely related (Kochzius et al., 2003), and that some taxonomic corrections are necessary (the authors of the paper suggest that moving species of Dendrochirus to Pterois may be warranted).
+There are 12 known species in the genus Pterois and eight in the genus Dendrochirus.
+Studies using DNA have shown that the genera Pterois and Dendrochirus are very closely related (Kochzius et al., 2003), and that some taxonomic corrections are necessary (the authors of the paper suggest that moving species of Dendrochirus to Pterois may be warranted).

 In addition to their striking coloration and behaviors using their pectoral fins, lionfishes are revered for their venomous spines.
 Lionfishes come in a range of sizes, from the small (~4 inch) twospot turkeyfish (fu man chu, Dendrochirus biocellatus) to the larger red lionfish at about 1 foot.
 The record red lionfish (Pterois volitans) caught measured 18.5 inches total length.
 In addition to their value for the ornamental hobby, lionfishes are popular as food in some parts of the world.
 Their popularity as a food item in the Americas is increasing rapidly.
 Lionfish can now be found served from small beachside shacks to high-end, luxurious restaurants.